 Student housing is secured 24 hours a day.
-Over extended breaks, the doors of student housing will be secured around the clock and will be equipped with a lock separate from the regular key fob issued to resident students.
+Over extended breaks, the doors of student housing will be secured around the clock.
+Students are issued one key fob for the housing main entrance door and the door to their assigned dorm room.